 All are welcome!

 Welcome to the treehouse!
 As you can see, our classroom theme is a treehouse.
 "Treehouses lift the spirits.
 They inspire Dreams.
 They represent freedom: from adults or adulthood, from duties and responsibilities, from an earthbound perspective.
 If we can't fly with the birds, at least we can nest with them." - Pete Nelson This quote amplifies my choice in a treehouse theme.

-This will be my sixth year as a teacher at Cumberland, Now West Lafayette Elementary School.
+This will be my seventh year as a teacher at Cumberland, Now West Lafayette Elementary School.
 I worked as a Paraprofessional at Cumberland during the 2013-2014 school year.
 Previously, I taught at North White Jr. High teaching math for one year.
 My original license is in elementary which prompted me to return to the elementary classroom as soon as possible.
 Before teaching, I had a very different life.
 I graduated from Purdue with a degree in Building Construction Management.
 I worked as a project manager for some time before being laid off.
-It was during this time I stayed home with my son (one at the time) and realized I had a different passion in life.
+It was during this time I stayed home with my son (age one at the time) and realized I had a different passion in life.
 So here I am in my dream job of being an elementary teacher.
-I have two children, one is a second grader at Battle Ground Elementary and the other is a sixth grader at Battle Ground Middle.
+I have two children, one is a third grader at Battle Ground Elementary and the other is a seventh grader at Battle Ground Middle.
 My wife is an English teacher at Harrison High School.
 I have been inspired by the show Treehouse Masters, hence the treehouse theme.
 I hope to bring my excitement for the outdoors into and outside my classroom for your child to enjoy.
 We are very close to some good nature areas and I plan to utilize these in my teaching this year.
 Please feel free to look around my site...it is always work in progress so be careful!

 "Do what you love to do and you'll never work a day in your life!"